dataset-ninja/nemo/README.md

 # NEMO: Nevada Smoke Detection Dataset

-NEMO is a dataset for object detection and identification tasks.
+NEMO is a dataset for object detection task.